camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 <p><img src={ProcessApplicationImg} alt="Process application" /></p>

-For example, a process application is created for consumer loan applications.
+For example, a process application is created for a consumer loan application.
 The process application consists of a main process BPMN diagram, and additional supporting files (DMN diagrams and a form) to handle calculations and approval.

 <p><img src={FileListImg} alt="Process application file list" /></p>

-- When you [create a process application](create-a-process-application.md), you must select a cluster to use for deployment during development.
-- A process application must always have a main process.
-You can rename and reassign the main process at any time.
-- You can add more files to the process application as required.

 :::tip
-We advise you to use a process application for all your non-trivial automation projects.
-For example, these projects tend to have one main BPMN process that represents your end-to-end use case, and additional files that the main process depends on, such as called supporting processes, DMN decisions, or forms.
+It is recommended that you use a process application for all your non-trivial automation projects.
+These projects tend to have one main BPMN process that represents your end-to-end use case, and additional files that the main process depends on, such as called supporting processes, DMN decisions, or forms.
 :::

 ## Process application development pipeline